 After a brief moment of consideration, he added, “But we hope they are …”

 Victor and I exploded in laughter.

-We stopped for lunch at a large empty restaurant and sat cross-legged on pillows, while filling on up on traditional beans in tomato sauce and rice.
+We stopped for lunch at a large empty restaurant and sat cross-legged on pillows while filling up on traditional beans in tomato sauce and rice.

 The highlight of the first day was a steep hill we climbed in our Jeep and the incredible view of the White Desert that opened up in front of us.
-Creamy-colored chalk rocks, like strange haystacks, littered the horizon, as lowering sun was playing off their white-washed shapes.
+Creamy-colored chalk rocks, like strange haystacks, littered the horizon, as the lowering sun was playing off their white-washed shapes.
 I climbed up and down the hill, angling for the best light and composition with my camera, and still could not get a single picture that truly revealed the beauty before my eyes.
 Finally, letting go of my photography ambitions, I sat down, letting the sand run through my fingers, and watched the sun and wind playing among the stacks of the White Desert.
 I was, no doubt, witnessing one of the rare natural wonders of the world with the same sense of awe and quiet admiration I felt at the Grand Canyon, Iguacu Falls, Yellowstone National Park, or Glacier Lagoon in Iceland.

 As we drove through the White Desert, we saw incredible geologic formations - sedentary rocks eroded by sandstorms into natural sculptures, some looking like mushrooms, others like birds in flight.
 It was unlike anything I have ever seen or imagined.
 The only desert I have been to before was in Israel, an endless vista of golden sand, shifting between dunes by gusts of hot wind.
 That is what I imagined the White Desert to be like and could not understand the enthusiasm of our guidebooks and multiple reviewers online.
 Now that I was here, all I could do was marvel at the natural beauty around me, holding my breath as every turn of the road revealed new wonders.